john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 tables, a kitchen to process the orders from the tables, and a waiter to send those orders from the table to the kitchen and back again.

 In a **synchronous** (or **blocking**) restaurant, the waiter will:
 1.   **Serve table 1**.
 2. Take that order to the kitchen.
 3. Wait at the kitchen for the order, then bring the food back to Table 1.
 4.   **Serve Table 2**.
 5. Take that order to the kitchen.
 6. Wait at the kitchen for the order, then bring the food back to Table 2.

 The key takeaway here is that *this process is very inefficient* since the waiter has to wait at the kitchen for the order to fill and send back to
 Table 1 before moving on to Table 2.
 In this example, Table 1 is *blocking* the second table, which can only be served *after* table 1 is served.

 In a **asynchronous** (or **non-blocking**) restaurant, the waiter will:
 1.   **Serve table 1**.
 2. Take that order to the kitchen.
 3.   **Serve Table 2**.
-    4. When that order is done, bring the food back to Table 1.
-    5.
-    6. Take that order to the kitchen.
+4. Take that order to the kitchen.
-    7. Wait at the kitchen for the order.
-    8. When that order is done, bring the food back to Table 2.
+5. Depending on which meal is ready first, it will sit on top of the "event queue" shelf until ready.
+6. When both meals are ready, they will be taken out od queue and processed!.